jpconstantineau/BlueMicro833_hardware/README.md

 ### What is BlueMicro833?

-BlueMicro833 is a nRF52833 breakout board with the form factor of an Arcuino Pro Micro
+BlueMicro833 is a nRF52833 breakout board with the form factor of an Arduino Pro Micro

 ### Hardware License